kubevault/kubevault/docs/guides/secret-engines/elasticsearch/overview.md

       namespace: demo
 ```

-Here, `spec.roleRef` is the reference of Elasticsearch against which credentials will be issued. `spec.subjects` is the reference to the object or user identities a role binding applies to and it will have read access of the credential secret.
+Here, `spec.roleRef` is the reference of Elasticsearch against which credentials will be issued. `spec.subjects` is the reference to the object or user identities a role binding applies to it will have read access of the credential secret.

 Now, we are going to create DatabaseAccessRequest.